Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-it changes the directory to a desired directory
+it lists files in current directory in long format